domokane/FinancePy/README.md

 ## Author

-Dominic O'Kane.
-I am a Professor of Finance at the EDHEC Business School in Nice, France.
-I have 12 years of industry experience and over 15 years of academic experience.
+I was a Professor of Finance at the EDHEC Business School in Nice, France.
+I have 12 years of industry experience and over 18 years of academic experience.

 Contact me at dominic.okane at edhec.edu.